 Rationale.
 Appropriating an adequate amount to fund education is a legislative responsibility.
 The primary responsibility for school boards is allocation of those funds.
 Unlike many school boards throughout the nation, Alaska school boards do not have fiscal autonomy.

-School boards know from experience that "full funding" of the education funding formula by state policy makers does not necessarily equate to "adequate" funding.
+School boards know from experience that "full funding" of the education funding formula by state policy-makers does not necessarily equate to "adequate" funding.
 Our success as a state in meeting the requirements of NCLB will require an investment in people, processes, and accountability measures.
 AASB is committed to do its part to ensure success, but also note that an increase in formula funding will remain inequitable unless the accuracy of the area cost differential is also addressed.

 Our parents and communities are calling for decreased class size, additional support for at-risk students, adequate textbooks and teaching materials, and updated technology, all of which require additional funding.
 The state needs to provide funds to prevent declines in current educational services and to provide for strengthening into the future.

-Adopted 2003, Amended 04, 05 (Sunset, Nov.
+Adopted 2003, Amended 04, 05 (Sunset Nov.
 2008)

-2.21 LEGISLATIVE FINANCIAL RELIEF FOR ONGOING TRS AND PERS EMPLOYER RATE INCREASES
+LEGISLATIVE FINANCIAL RELIEF FOR ONGOING TRS AND PERS EMPLOYER RATE 2.21 INCREASES

-The Association of Alaska School Boards supports seeking legislative financial relief to fully fund ongoing TRS and PERS mandated employer retirement rate increases.
-Those districts affected by the eroding floor should also be reimbursed for 100 percent of their PERS/TRS liability.
+The Association of Alaska School Boards supports seeking a legislative financial solution for school districts and other political subdivisions of the state, including the Special Education Service Agency and the Southeast Regional Resource Center, to fully fund ongoing TRS and PERS mandated employer retirement rate increases.
+Those districts affected by the eroding floor should also be reimbursed for 100 erisis as its first order of business and to submit a financial solution to the Governor by February 15, 2007.

 Rationale.
-Districts simply do not have the capacity to handle the massive unfunded liability of the state's retirement programs facing districts in FY05, FY06, and beyond.
+Districts simply do not have the capacity to handle the massive unfunded liability of the state's retirement programs.
 Without supplemental funding to cover the unprecedented huge increases in retirement costs these increases will directly reduce the instructional effort districts can pay for and harm Alaska's children.
-Last year's passage of SB 141 does not resolve the current extraordinary budget requirements for PERS and TRS.

-Amended 04, 05 (Sunset, Nov.
-2008).
+Funding for ongoing actuarially sound retirement costs should be included in the base allocation, while unfunded liability should be addressed separately at the state level.
+Amended 04, 05, 06 (Sunset Nov.
+2008)